 Entropic Communications is a leading fabless semiconductor company that designs, develops and markets systems solutions to enable connected home entertainment.
-Our technologies significantly change the way high-definition television-quality video, or HD video, standard-definition television-quality video, or SD video, and other multimedia content such as movies, music, games and photos are brought into and delivered throughout the home.
+Our technologies significantly change the way HD video, SD video and other multimedia content such as movies, music, games and photos are brought into and delivered throughout the home.

 We are a pioneer of key technologies that enable connected home networking of digital entertainment over existing coaxial cable.
-We are a founding member of Multimedia over Coax Alliance, or MoCA, a global home networking consortium that sets standards for the distribution of video and other multimedia entertainment over coaxial cable.
+We are a founding member of MoCA, a global home networking consortium that sets standards for the distribution of video and other multimedia entertainment over coaxial cable.
 Our products include integrated circuits and related software associated with:

-home networking solutions based on the MoCA standard direct broadcast satellite, or DBS, services; high speed broadband access; and silicon tuners.
+home networking solutions based on the MoCA standard; direct broadcast satellite, or DBS, services; high-speed broadband access; and silicon tuners.

-Our products allow telecommunications carriers, cable operators and DBS service providers, which we collectively refer to as service providers, as well as providers of over-the-top, or OTT, services, to enhance and expand their service offerings and reduce deployment costs in an increasingly competitive environment.
-Our MoCA home networking solutions are now being deployed into consumer homes to support multi-room digital video recorder, or DVR, service by Comcast, Cox, DIRECTV, Time Warner Cable and Verizon, as well as by a number of smaller service providers.
+Our products allow telecommunications carriers, cable operators and DBS service providers, which we collectively refer to as service providers, as well as providers of OTT services, to enhance and expand their service offerings and reduce deployment costs in an increasingly competitive environment.
+Our MoCA home networking solutions are now being deployed into consumer homes to support multi-room DVR service and OTT service offerings by Comcast, Cox, DIRECTV, DISH Network, Time Warner Cable, and Verizon, as well as by a number of smaller service providers.

-In December 2004, we introduced and commenced commercial shipments of our home networking products.
+In December 2004, we introduced and commercial shipments of our home networking products.
 In the first quarter of 2006, we began commercially shipping our broadband access solutions.
 In May 2007, we acquired Arabella Software Ltd., or Arabella, a developer of embedded software.
 In June 2007, we acquired RF Magic, a provider of digital broadcast satellite outdoor unit and silicon tuner solutions.
 In 2008, we acquired certain specified assets of Vativ Technologies, Inc., or Vativ, a provider of high-bandwidth, advanced digital processing solutions for digital television and 10 gigabit Ethernet markets.
-Since inception, we have invested heavily in product development and have only recently achieved profitability on an annual basis, with a net income of \$64.7 million for the year ended December 31, 2010.
-In 2010, our net revenues increased to \$210.2 million from \$116.3 million in 2009 which was primarily due to the increased demand for our home networking products and our DBS products, which is directly related to the increased deployment of our products into consumer homes by satellite and cable operators.
-Our net revenues decreased from \$146.0 million in 2008 to \$116.3 million in 2009, driven primarily by softness in demand for our home networking products and, to a lesser extent, by lower demand for our DBS products.
-As of December 31, 2010, we had an accumulated deficit of \$177.2 million.
+Since inception, we have invested heavily in product development and achieved profitability on an annual basis beginning in 2010.
+Our net income for the year ended December 31, 2011 was \$26.6 million and \$64.7 million for the year ended December 31, 2010.
+Over the past two years, we have seen our revenues increase from \$116.3 million in 2009 to \$210.2 million in 2010 and to \$240.6 million in 2011.
+These increases are primarily due to the increased demand for our home networking products and our DBS products, which is directly related to the increased deployment of our products into consumer homes by satellite and cable operators.
+As of December 31, 2011, we had an accumulated deficit of \$150.6 million.